Digital manufacturing

 Post-treatment

-iPrint is equipped with the necessary devices to post-treat the printed layers and has significant know-how in this process step.
-Depending on the ink, UV, NIR, IR, photonic, e-beam or just oven can be used to cure, dry or sinter the layers.
+iPrint is equipped with the necessary devices to post-treat printed layers and also possesses significant know-how in this process step.
+Depending on the ink, treatments such as UV, NIR, IR, photonic, e-beam or just ovens can be used to cure, dry or sinter the layers.
 Combining different post-treatment steps to treat multimaterials is also a competence available at iPrint.
 Several lamps are available and can be mounted on our versatile research printer platforms.

 UV / NIR / IR / E-beam / Photonic / Oven